The Flu Shot

 Is there a special type of vaccine available for seniors?Yes.
 Fluzone High-Dose (Sanofi-Pateur) was introduced in 2011 for people age 65 years or older.
 This vaccine is 4 times the strength of the regular flu vaccine.
 In a study of more than 30,000 seniors, the high dose vaccine was 24% more effective than the standard flu vaccine in preventing influenza.
 There is also evidence that the high dose vaccine prevents more deaths and complications (like pneumonia) from flu in seniors.
 Right now, the Centers for Disease Control does not specifically recommend the Fluzone High-Dose vaccine for seniors.
 All people over age 65 should get a flu shot with any of the currently licensed flu vaccines, including Fluzone High-Dose.

 Are there other products available?

-A new product called Fluzone Intradermal is a shot that is injected into the skin instead of the muscle.
-The intradermal shot uses a much smaller needle than the regular flu shot, and it requires less antigen to be as effective as the regular flu shot.
+The intradermal flu vaccine is a shot that is injected into the skin instead of the muscle.
+The intradermal shot uses a much smaller needle than the regular flu shot.
 It is recommended for adults 18-64 years of age.
 It usually causes more skin irritation than the regular flu shot, but there is no deep muscle soreness as there sometimes is with the regular flu shot.

 Is there mercury in the flu vaccine?